jacobsowles/jacobsowles/content/blog/watch-this-puppy-grow-up-with-the-react-context-api-and-higher-order-components/index.md

 We could even extract our `ThemeContext` and `withTheme` components into a separate package and enable the seamless use of theme customization across different projects.
 That would require some upgrades to the `ThemeContext` to make it truly useful, but I'll leave that challenge to you.

+## Wrapping Up

+---

-And while this project may not be much more than a toy problem, this higher-order-component-wrapped context API pattern can be applied in a number of ways, like visual themes (light, dark, etc.), localization, routing, and more.
+While this project may not be much more than a toy problem, this higher-order-component-wrapped context API pattern can be applied in a number of ways, like visual themes (light, dark, etc.), localization, routing, and more.
 I encourage you to give it a shot and see what you come up with.